 I just got back from the 2014 World Boardgaming Championships in Lancaster, PA.
 This event is the “brain” half of the split vacation my wife Cathy and I generally take every year, the “brawn” half being summer weapons camp.
 WBC is a solid week of tournament tracks in strategy and war games of all kinds,… Continue reading WBC 2014 after-action report

 One of the minor frustrations of my life, up to now, is that though I can sell as much nonfiction as I care to write, fiction sales had eluded me.
 What made this particularly irksome is that I don’t have only the usual ego reasons for wanting to succeed.
-I love the science fiction genre and owe it much; I want to pay that forward by contributing back to it.
+I love the science fiction genre… Continue reading My first SF sale!